KosyoK1104/vue-microfrontends/README.md

 ## Communication between applications
 The applications communicate with each other using the `eventDispatcher` object exposed by the root-config application.
 The `eventDispatcher` object is rxjs based and can be used to send and receive events between the applications.

+## Concerns
+- The applications should not have hmr and liveReloaded enabled at the same time.
+This can cause issues with the applications not being able to not load properly.
+- The applications should not have the same port.
+This can cause issues with the applications not being able to load properly.
+- The applications should not have the same name.
+This can cause issues with the applications not being able to load properly.